 How can I help?

 Join us!
-The Campaign is one of the biggest membership organizations in Cambridge, with over 1,500 members.
+Camcycle is one of the biggest membership organisations in Cambridge, with over 1,500 members.
 Every new member helps to give us credibility with local politicians and adds weight to our case when negotiating for better facilities.
 Membership subscriptions support all aspects of the work we do.

-The benefits of membership include: a magazine with a wide range of articles (an invaluable source of information on local cycling issues); discounts at some cycle stores; monthly meetings with speakers and the ability to have your say about cycling matters.
+The benefits of membership include: a magazine with a wide range of articles (an invaluable source of information on local cycling issues); regular email updates on local cycling news; discounts at some cycle stores; monthly meetings with speakers and the ability to have your say about cycling matters.

 How can I get involved?

-It is difficult to cycle around Cambridge without cycling on or next to something campaign members have worked on.
-If you are willing to contribute, then you can have a real impact on our streets and help benefit other people’s lives, not to mention the planet.
+It is difficult to cycle around Cambridge without cycling on or next to something our members have worked on.
+If you are willing to contribute, then you can have a real impact on our streets to help benefit other people’s lives and the wider environment.

-We always need more people to help prepare responses to council consultations; help produce and distribute the newsletter; marshal rides; staff the campaign stall at fairs; and much else.
+We always need more people to help prepare responses to council consultations; help produce and distribute the newsletter; marshal rides; staff the stall bike at fairs; and many other things.
 You can read more about what you can do to help.
 Much of our work is organized using our online discussion forum, Cyclescape, so please do sign up for it if you’d like to be more involved.
 Or send us a message using our usual contact details.